rosaDennig/msd21_dennig_rosa/exercise3.md

 public double divide(double number1, double number2)

-I created a java class Main
-after I called the Main I could see a new target folder
+I created a java class at.fhj.msd.Main after I called the at.fhj.msd.Main I could see a new target folder

 ```